 TRURO AND WELLFLEET

-In Wellfleet, the average sales price of single-family homes was up 9% to $1.02M from $936K.
-Sales were down 16% to 62 from 74.
-There are currently only 11 single-family properties on the market in Wellfleet with an average asking price is $1.8M.
+However, in Wellfleet, the average price of single-family homes was up 21% to $1.1M from $913K a year ago.
+But sales were down 17% to 20 from 24 last year.
+Right now, there are only 14 single-family homes available for sale in Wellfleet with an average price of $1.2M.

 SO, I HATE TO SOUND LIKE A BROKEN RECORD, BUT IT CONTINUES TO BE ALL ABOUT INVENTORY, INVENTORY, INVENTORY